mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ## Create and activate a virtual environment

-Navigate to where you cloned the repository and run the commands below in your terminal of choice
+Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice

 #### Linux / OSX
 ```bash